 - 1. Assess whether the country or territory ensures an adequate level of protection: - a.
 Is it a country within the European Economic Area (EEA)?
 Then the transfer is allowed. - b.
 Is it on the EU's list of adequate countries?
 Then the transfer is allowed. - c.
-If not, you may conduct your own adequacy assessment regarding the country or territory pursuant to Schedule 1, Part 2 (4) DPL. - 2.
-If adequacy has not been established, do any of the transfer conditions in Schedule 4 DPL apply?
+If not, conduct your own adequacy assessment pursuant to Schedule 1, Part 2 (4) DPA. - 2.
+If adequacy has not been established, do any of the transfer conditions in Schedule 4 DPA apply?
 These are: - a.
 Consent - b.
 Contract between the data subject and the data controller - c.
 Third-party contract in the interest of the data subject - d.
 Public interest - e.
-Legal proceedings, etc.

-- f.
-Vital interests

-- g.
-Public register

-- h.
-Transfer made on terms approved by the Ombudsman

-- i.
-Ombudsman has authorized the transfer
+Legal proceedings, etc. - f.
+Vital interests - g.
+Public register - h.
+Transfer made on terms approved by the Ombudsman - i.
+Ombudsman has authorised the transfer as being made in "such a manner as to ensure adequate safeguards for the rights and freedoms of data subjects". - j.

-- j.
 International cooperation between intelligence agencies or regulatory agencies